KamitaniLab/BHscore/README.md

 #### fMRI data

-We used fMRI data from [a previous study from our lab](https://github.com/KamitaniLab/DeepImageReconstruction).
-To download fMRI data, run `data/download.sh`.
+We used fMRI data collected in [Shen, Horikawa, Majima, and Kamitani (2019) Deep image reconstruction from human brain activity.
+PLOS Comput Biol](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006633).
+To download fMRI data, run `data/download_fmri.sh`.
 About xxGB storage is needed.
 You can also download fMRI data manually from [figshare](https://figshare.com/articles/Deep_Image_Reconstruction/7033577) (In that case, place the downloaded files to `data/fmri_data`).

 #### Visual images